blazing-edge-labs/api-skeleton/dev-docs/loaders.md

 const user = await loadUserByLoginEmail('alex.smith@example.com')
 ```

-Now, not only we have certainty that login emails are unique using the index above, but also our loader will use such index to quickly load users (and auto-batch loading of multiple users in single query.)
+Now, not only we have certainty that login emails are unique using the index above, but also our loader will use such index to quickly load users (and auto-batch loading of multiple users in a single query.)

 ## Using Loaders in Transactions